All About Francophone Mobility Program

 • The eTA is linked to your passport electronically.

-• You don’t usually need to apply separately.
+• You don’t usually need to apply separately for the eTA.

 Francophone Mobility Work Permit Details